The CDSP community worships at All Saints Chapel when classes are in session. During the fall and spring semesters, services include:

 These signature events capture the spirit and diversity and community of CDSP.
 Alumni, faculty and student have led discussions or programs at Community Nights, which are often followed by a community “staff meeting” at La Val’s pizza restaurant around the corner on Euclid Avenue.

-The Community Nights begin after chapel and conclude by 7:30 p.m.
-This allows time for Forums and 'See CDSP' events.
+The Community Nights begin after chapel, allowing time for Forums and ‘See CDSP’ events.
+Community Nights occur every Thursday during the academic year – Fall/Spring term as well as during January and June Intersession courses.
 There are no Community Nights on the 4th Thursday In October, November, December or March because of Reading Week, Thanksgiving, Christmas break and Spring break).

 A catered community dinner is served in Denniston Commons following the Eucharist.